 Image: Viewing the structure of the users table.

 The SQL tab lets you enter SQL commands.
 On cPanel servers this is mainly useful to select, insert, update or delete data.
 You can not use the SQL tab to manage the database and database users (you will get a “access denied” error).
 To manage databases and database users you need to use cPanel’s MySQL Databases page instead.

-When you manually enter an SQL query phpMyAdmin will highlight any syntax errors.
-In the below example we are trying to select specific fields from the wp2a_options table but phpMyAdmin is seeing an error at line 4:
+When you manually enter an SQL query phpMyAdmin highlights any syntax errors.
+In the below example I tried to select specific fields from the wp2a_options table but phpMyAdmin is seeing an error at line 4:

 Image: phpMyAdmin’s syntax checker in action.

-After correcting the error the query will return the information:
+After correcting the error the query returns the information: